fabiancdng/Shortlink-System/README.md

 ### A minimalist, self-hosted URL-shortener service for managing shortlinks.

 #### ⚠️ This is no longer used or maintained.
 Hence, ***I do not recommend using this in production!***
-However, I created a [successor](https://github.com/fabiancdng/Shortinator) of this software that is far more secure and has many more features.
+However, I created a [successor](https://github.com/fabiancdng/Shortinator) of this software that is up to date and has many more features.

 Please visit [https://github.com/fabiancdng/Shortinator](https://github.com/fabiancdng/Shortinator).